Agent as Tool

 We can mix agents and tools to handle various types of tasks.

-• If a task has no predefined flow or requires creative thinking, we can provide a list of agents as tools to an LLM.
+- If a task doesn't have a predefined flow or requires creative thinking, we can provide a list of agents as tools to an LLM.
 The LLM uses these tools to finish the task.

 Implementation